-All registered ART providers must comply with these Conditions for Registration, as amended by the Authority from time to time, along with any other specific conditions imposed by the Authority on a registered ART provider's registration under the Act.
+All registered ART providers must comply with these Conditions for Registration (as amended by the Authority from time to time), along with any additional specific conditions imposed by the Authority on a registered ART provider's registration under the Act.
+Where the Conditions for Registration refer to a 'treatment procedure', the definition of 'treatment procedure' in section 3 of the Act applies.